 - an amendment to Appendix A: Exemption 17 permitting the Department of Defence to directly engage small and medium-sized enterprises (SMEs) for procurements valued at up to A$500,000.

 The amendments aim to increase the prospects of SMEs securing Commonwealth contracts.

 ii Case law

-Litigation concerning government procurement is infrequent, and there were no related cases of note reported in the previous year.
-Historically, decisions have primarily reinforced existing principles, and the application of judicial review to a government decision has been difficult.
-However, litigation may increase going forward as suppliers activate their rights under the Government Procurement Act to apply to the Federal Court for an injunction or compensation for contravention of the CPRs.
+Litigation concerning government procurement is infrequent and there were no related cases of note reported in the past year.
+Historically, decisions have primarily reinforced existing principles and the application of judicial review to a government decision has been difficult.
+However, litigation may increase going forward as suppliers activate their rights under the Government Procurement Act to apply to the courts for an injunction or compensation for contravention of the CPRs.